 Life experience: our therapists have had wide and varied life experiences from which they can draw on as professionals, however, they are trained to bracket their own experiences so that your therapy is focussed on you.

-Our therapists worked with clients to overcome a broad range of issues including:
+Our therapists have worked with clients to overcome a broad range of issues including:

 We provide solution-focused brief therapy, short-term counselling or longer-term depth psychotherapy, according to your needs and wishes.